emanuelaepure10/database_manual/contribution.md

          * Create a new branch
          Use `git checkout -b branch_name` to create a new branch and than immediately switch to it.
          The branch name should be 'R3IP-NUMBER' for an Re3gistry Improvement Proposal, where NUMBER is the GitHub issue number from Re3gistry repository or 'bug-NUMBER' where NUMBER is the GitHub issue number from the Re3gistry repository.

+   * Please do not increase the version number.
+The managers will increase the version number for you based on the impact of the change.
 * Making and pushing changes

    Start adding your code.
 When you're ready to submit your changes, stage and commit your changes.
    * Use `git add .` to tell Git that you want to inlude all your changes in the next commit and
    * use `git commit` to take a snapshot of your changes.
    `git commit -m "short description of the changes"`.
 You can do as many commits as you wish.
-   * But when you are ready with your code push your changes to the remote `git push`
+   * But when you are ready with your code Push to your branch `git push` and then create a Pull Request in our repository.
+Describe your design decisions for new features in the Pull Request.

-## Making a Pull Request
+## Requirements for a Pull Request
 * A Pull Request can be composed by one or multiple commits.
 All changes together address one high-level concern.
 If a Pull Request provides multiple, distinct features from different sections and each section addresses a separate concern, without addressing one common high-level concern, it will be rejected.
 Examples for bad Pull Requests: a Pull Request that provides a bugfix and adds a feature or a Pull Request that addresses multiple R3IPs.
 * Changes must be traceable in the commit history.
 * Make sure you have added Javadocs if you have added public interfaces.